Navigate this guide

 VGA stands for Video Graphics Array.
 It is an older way laptops and desktops connect to monitors and TVs.
 It is being replaced by HDMI, DisplayPort and DVI.
 It cannot transmit HD video or audio.

-Shop all desktops with VGA Right Arrow
+Shop desktops with VGA

 You might also need...